Thanksgiving Lessons for Grades 3-5

 Lesson Two: Personal Perspectives

-Ask students to quietly reflect on what they've learned about the origins of Thanksgiving and its evolution into a national holiday (see Thanksgiving Timeline).
+Ask students to quietly reflect on what they've learned about the origins of Thanksgiving and its evolution into a national holiday (see the Thanksgiving Timeline component of The Feast activity page).
 Have them compare how Thanksgiving Day is observed today versus the 1621 feast.
 Encourage them to also consider what kind of observation Sarah Hale, Abraham Lincoln, and others had in mind as they worked to set aside a special day of thanksgiving.

 Taking all these things into account, have students write personal perspectives about how they (or our nation in general) observe the Thanksgiving Day celebration.
 Ask them to address things such as: similarities of today's holiday to early thanksgiving observations, ways it reflects a time of thanksgiving, what they like or dislike about it, what they would change and why, etc. Invite volunteers to share their perspectives with the class.